rileyaquilano/Ultrasound_Final/README.md

 ### Running the Result:
-Run the notebook Unet_Final.ipynb.
+Result for the project: run the notebook Unet_Final.ipynb.
 The output will be a csv file.

-For pix2pix: execute pix2pix_train.ipynb
+Result for pix2pix: execute pix2pix_train.ipynb

 ### Contributions
 Qingwei - Every file in the experiment notebooks and in output CSV.
 Cooperated with Emma on Attention Unet.